icalvo/icalvo.github.io/_posts/2019-03-04-home-recording-studio-started.markdown

 ---
 layout: post
-title: "My new home studio is ready"
+title: "My new home recording studio is ready"
 date: 2019-03-04
 comments: true
 categories: [audio,home,studio,recording]
 ---

-This Monday I received the last item of my new home studio!
+This Monday I received the last item of my new home recording studio!
 I can't wait to start playing with it!

 ## Computer
 + **HP Compaq 8300 MT**